How to Keep Work-Life Balance Abroad

 Poor work-life balance can lead to high or chronic stress (as a 2006 report by Graham Lowe found).
 Additionally, a persistently demanding work schedule can create significant health risks.
 Higher levels of smoking and alcohol consumption, weight gain and depression as well as other mental and physical health concerns are common.
 You might also be at risk of burnout if you feel something is missing in your life, have disturbed sleeping patterns or headaches and/or experience chronic fatigue.

 Always putting work first can also have an effect on your personal and family life.
-If loved ones struggle with our absence or are affected by our high stress levels, it can erode bonds and lead to tension and resentment from both sides.
+If loved ones struggle with our absence or are affected by our high stress levels, it can erode bonds and lead to tension and resentment.
 As expats, distanced from our usual support system at “home”, we tend to rely more on our partners and family – which is why fostering a strong relationship/family life is a crucial element of a healthy lifestyle.

 What is important to you?